Beef -- It’s What’s for Dinner.

 Cotton -- The Fabric of Our Lives.

-Another peculiarity in the agriculture industry is the existence of federal marketing agreements and orders.
-These programs allow the Secretary of Agriculture, in consultation with commodity producer associations, to regulate commodity prices and production quotas.
-These agreements and orders also standardize the packaging for certain commodities and establish reserve pools for less perishable commodities.
-This program was established by the Agricultural Marketing Agreement Act of 1937, which sought to prevent the flooding of agricultural markets that occurred during the Great Depression.
-These programs aim to stabilize agricultural markets and ensure that farmers receive sufficiently high prices for their goods.
+Another peculiarity in the agriculture industry is the existence of federal marketing agreements and orders, which were established in 1937 to prevent the flooding of agricultural markets after the Great Depression.
+Marketing orders and agreements allow the Secretary of Agriculture, in consultation with commodity producer associations, to regulate commodity prices and production quotas.
+They also standardize the packaging for certain commodities and establish reserve pools for less perishable commodities.
+The goal of these programs is to stabilize agricultural markets and ensure that farmers receive sufficiently high prices for their goods.

 It is curious that in any other industry, these associate programs might be viewed as collusion and struck down by anti-trust laws.
 Many people believe that a reliable food supply is so important for national security that we should tolerate associative programs in the agricultural industry.
 However, others believe that the agricultural industry should be subject to the same laws that govern other industries.